themesberg/flowbite/content/getting-started/flask.md

 ## Flask starter project

-This configuration can also be found on the [Flask starter project](https://github.com/themesberg/tailwind-flask-starter) from GitHub where Flask, Tailwind CSS and Flowbite is already configured and you can start building websites right away.
+This configuration can also be found on the [Flask starter project](https://github.com/themesberg/tailwind-flask-starter) from GitHub where Flask, Tailwind CSS, and Flowbite are already configured and you can start building websites right away.